-I like that you just have to zoom out (pinch inward) to go from the regular camera to the wide-angled camera.
-You will see a mark on the zoom indicator letting you know where it goes from wide-angle to regular camera.
+I like that you just have to zoom out (pinch inward) to go from the regular camera to the wide-angle camera.
+You will see a mark on the zoom indicator letting you know where it goes from wide-angle to the regular camera.

 The wide-angled shots curve on the edges on the images and leave out some detail of course.
 Sometimes the images just look warped.
 Just check out some of the pictures in the slideshow.

 The G6″s 3,300 mAh battery is pretty big considering the size of the phone.
 I don’t play heavy games on my phone, so it doesn’t drain quickly.
 The G6 handles push email notifications, lots of social media, and even more picture taking.
 Battery life is going to vary with each user.
 Luckily, with the G6 we have Quick Charge 3.0 and wireless charging for the win.
 But as always, the battery life is subject to use.

 As I stated earlier, Verizon provided the phone for me to review (all opinions are my own though).
 Verizon still has strong service in parts of Queens and Manhattan that I frequent.
 That’s great for me (as I hate being disconnected).
 I went to Florida for a week and the service was decent there too, but not as strong as the service I get in New York.

 For official proof of their great service, you can check out this link where Verizon was ranked highest in overall network performance for the 7th time in a row by RootMetrics.
 They rated Verizon the #1 service in New York (where I do most of my testing) as well.